wedesoft/www.wedesoft.de/_posts/2019-11-25-rigid-body-game-physics-3.md

 The following article is based on [Hubert Eichner's article on inequality constraints][1].

 ## Inequality Constraints
-Collisions are represented as inequality constraints.
+Contact points are represented as inequality constraints.
-In contrast to a joint, a collision can only create repellent forces and no attracting forces.
+In contrast to a joint, a contact can only create repellent forces and no attracting forces.
-Similar to a joint constraint, the collision is represented using a function *C(q(t))*.
+Similar to a joint constraint, the contact is represented using a function *C(q(t))*.
 Here *C* is one-dimensional and it is basically the distance of the two objects at the contact point.
-The inequality constraint of the collision is
+The inequality constraint of the contact is
 {% latex %}
 $\dot{C}=Ju+b\ge 0$
 {% endlatex %}